 The Bank adopted an Equity Participation Plan (the "Plan") in 2004.
 The Plan calls for awarding "performance units" to certain employees of the Bank.
 Under the Plan, the Bank may grant rights up to 10 percent of outstanding shares of common stock.
 The value of the unit is based on book value with a multiple based on a combination of years of service and age.
-The accrued liability associated with the Plan is \$11.0 million and \$8.9 million as of December 31, 2023 and 2022, respectively.
-Compensation costs associated with the Plan was \$2.9 million and \$2.8 million for the years ended December 31, 2023 and 2022, respectively.
+The accrued liability associated with the Plan is \$12.1 million and \$11.0 million as of December 31, 2024 and 2023, respectively.
+Compensation costs associated with the Plan was \$2.9 million for both years ended December 31, 2024 and 2023.